31 May 2007

 Finally, the last chapter looks at magazine covers as graphic design objects, including some wonderful 1980s typography from The Face and bold 1970s covers from Time Out.
 Four pages devoted to eleven cover reproductions of Fast Company in this chapter seems highly excessive.

-The only previous book to present a history of 20th century magazines is Magazine Covers by David Crowley.
+The only previous book to present a history of magazine covers is David Crowley's Magazine Covers.
 Crowley's book has 100 fewer pages than Taylor's, though it does have an index whereas Taylor's doesn't.
 Crowley presents double-page spreads on each magazine, organised into the same chapter themes as Taylor.
 Taylor has more of a pedigree (he has worked for The Face and Arena; his book is introduced by The Face's art director, Neville Brody), though Crowley's book has more historical scope.
-Both books are dominated by superb illustrations, with minimal contextualising text, though Crowley's writing is more detailed.
+Both books are dominated by superb illustrations, with minimal text, though Crowley's writing is more detailed.